heessuh/cySandlot/README.md

 # cySandlot
 Develop branch has files for the Cypress.io realworld app and all its Cypress test files in TypeScript.

-Master branch has poutpouri Cypress test files.
+Master branch has potpouri Cypress test files.

+Main branch has more potpouri Cyress files.